I7-Examples/Bronze/docs/source.txt

 The Treasure Room is northeast of the Scarlet Gallery. "[if the iron cage is locked]Locked[otherwise]Kept[end if] in [an iron cage] are the house treasures not in use: the collection consists of [a list of things in the iron cage], at present[if something is in the cage] -- he showed them to you one rainy day, telling you their many histories[end if]."

 The iron cage is an enterable closed openable container in the Treasure Room.
 The cage is scenery.
 It is lockable and locked.
 It is transparent.
 Understand "bars" or "metal" or "broad" or "strap-like" or "bars of metal" or "marks" or "treasures" or "treasure" or "house treasures" as the cage.
 The description is "Made of broad strap-like bars of metal, as thick as a man's belt, and heavily reinforced.
 Here and there are marks where someone would seem to have made an attempt to break in[if the cage contains something].
-In the cage [is/are the list of things in the cage][end if]."
+In the cage [is-are the list of things in the cage][end if]."

 In the cage is a sceptre and a jagged piece.
 The sceptre is a reminder.
 The description of the sceptre is "Studded with measly turquoises and semi-precious stones."
 The memory of the sceptre is "Formerly belonging to Queen Ingratitudina the First (so he said), only slightly bent where she used it to strike King Cophetua."
 The printed name of the jagged piece is "puzzle piece".
 Understand "puzzle piece" as the jagged piece.